Limeamirs/Terms-of-Service/README.md

 ## 6. Data Collection and Privacy

-For details on how Ryttron collects, uses, and protects your data, please refer to our [Privacy Policy](./Privacy-Policy.md).
+For details on how Ryttron collects, uses, and protects your data, please refer to our [[Privacy Policy](https://github.com/Limeamirs/Privacy-Policy/blob/main/README.md)]

 ---